OctopusDeploy/docs/docs/key-concepts/environments/accounts/username-and-password.md

 ---

-A Username/Password Account is one mechanism that can be used to authenticate toÂ [SSH Targets](http://docs.octopusdeploy.com/display/OD3/SSH+Targets).
+A Username/Password Account is one mechanism that can be used to authenticate to [SSH Targets](http://docs.octopusdeploy.com/display/OD3/SSH+Targets).

 ## Creating the account